contagon/handbook/handbook/20-activities.md

 Frequent multistake activities should be held for young single adults where gathering does not require too much time or expense.
 Area activities for young single adults may also be held occasionally.

-For information about multistake activities for single adults ages 31 and older, see [14.1.3] and [14.1.4].
+For information about multistake activities for single members, see [14.2.1.3].

 Multistake activities should be simple and varied.